Alexander Sarnavskiy

 Alexander Sarnavskiy (Александр Сарнавский, born January 17, 1989) is a Russian mixed martial artist who competes in the lightweight division.
 A professional MMA competitor since 2008, Sarnavskiy has mostly competed in his native Russia, where he is an M-1 Global veteran and former lightweight division in the Bellator Fighting Championships.

 Mixed martial arts career

 Background

-Sarnavskiy trains at RusFighters Sport Club, which is also home to Bellator season three middleweight champion Alexander Shlemenko.
-Like Shlemenko, Sarnavskiy shows a tendency to prefer the striking aspect of fighting, though he is regarded as skilled on the ground too, as evidenced by his opening two victories coming via triangle choke.
+Alexander Sarnavsky was born in 1989 in the village.
+Gorky (Kazakhstan).
+In 1998 he moved with his family to Omsk, where his sports career began.
+The first discipline was kickboxing, which the young man mastered for 2 years at the Lokomotiv club and achieved success in regional competitions.
+Later, he was attracted by pankration and Alexander switched to hand-to-hand combat and combat sambo at the Saturn-Profi martial arts school.
+Hobbies grew into a professional approach at the age of 18, when Sarnavsky decided to try his hand at mixed martial arts.
+He was led to this step by the example of a coach, Alexander Shlemenko.

 M-1 Global

 After compiling a record of 8–0 (3 submission, 4 KO/TKOs), Sarnavskiy joined M-1 Global to enter their selection tournament.
 His opening round fight was against Maxim Kuptsov.
 Midway through the first round, Sarnavskiy caught his opponent in a body triangle and peppered him with punches from behind.
 He soon went for a rear naked choke, which forced the tapout from Kuptsov.

 Sarnavskiy then faced Karen Grigoryan in the next round, defeating him by split decision, advancing him to the final.

 Following the win over Grigoryan, Sherdog ranked him as the number one undefeated European prospect in the sport.
 Around the same time, Sarnavskiy was scheduled to face Artiom Damkovsky at the M-1 Eastern European Finals.
 The bout was cancelled however and Damkovsky faced a replacement opponent in the final.

 Appearing at M-1 Challenge XXI: Guram vs. Garner, Sarnavskiy faced Victor Kuku.
 Immediately, Sarnavskiy went after Kuku and went for a flying knee.
 Sarnavskiy's spinning back fist knocked Kuku down, before he hit Kuku with a barrage of punches to claim the knockout win.

 Sarnavskiy made his U.S. MMA debut in Norfolk, Virginia on March 25, 2011, on the televised portion of M-1 Challenge: Damkovsky vs. Figueroa.
 He faced late replacement Beau Baker and won the fight via submission in the second round.